 The Graduate Certificate in Jazz Studies is a one-year program that provides opportunities for continued development of skills in jazz-specific areas, such as improvisation, pedagogy, and arranging.
 The certificate is available to degree-seeking and non-degree seeking students alike, non-music as well as music majors, and is designed as an intensive into jazz performance.
 The program will deepen the student’s preparation for a career in jazz performance or prepare the student for further study in jazz.

 MU/RBHS Jazz Festival

-It is our pleasure to announce the 2016 MU/Rock Bridge Jazz Festival scheduled for Saturday, February 13, to be held at Rock Bridge High School in Columbia, MO.
+It is our pleasure to announce the 2018 MU/Rock Bridge Jazz Festival scheduled for Saturday, February 3, to be held at Rock Bridge High School in Columbia, MO.
 We are excited to host this festival together, and we think it will be a HOT ticket for your large jazz band, jazz combo, or vocal jazz group.
 This festival will be a great way to kick off the festival season!
 January 15, 2018, is the final entry deadline, so register today!

 MU Jazz Festival History and Objectives

 During the winter 1987 term, the University of Missouri-Columbia Jazz Studies Program, in conjunction with the Zeta Chapter of Phi Mu Alpha Sinfonia and the student chapter of the International Association for Jazz Education, began a new annual jazz festival on campus.
 The organizers sought to bring together the finest junior high and high school instrumentalists, highly qualified and respected jazz adjudicators, and top quality clinicians.
 The MU Jazz Festival is about education, with the following objectives:

 1) To provide a major jazz education event for junior high, high school, and college students, as well as teachers

 2) To bring together outstanding jazz artists, educators, and student musicians in planned and shared educational and musical experiences that promote the students’ musical growth